Hanging Fire

 with the door closed.

-Stanza One: Self‑Consciousness and Longing
+Stanza One: The Dawn of Self-Consciousness and Existential Dread

 Literary Devices in “Hanging Fire”